gumelartejasukma/react-native-alarm/README.md

 RNAlarm.setAlarm(((new Date()).getTime() + x)+'', //millisecond since epoch, x is the additional time since current date time in millisecond
         y, //y is title to show in the notification z, //isRetry, nullable
-        fileName, //for android put the mp3 in raw directories project_name/android/app/src/main/res/raw. fileName is the filename without the .mp3 extension
+        fileName, //for android put the mp3 in raw directories project_name/android/app/src/main/res/raw. fileName is the name of the file without the .mp3 extension
      () => {
        // Success callback function
      },